Bridge Academy

 -

-have a minimum Grade Point Average of a 2.0.
+have a minimum Grade Point Average of a 2.0 or grade level equivalent.

 -